 The monitor has a local dimming feature that works both in SDR and in HDR modes.
 Unfortunately, it cannot always help blacks look deeper since the monitor is edge-lit and thus the local dimming zones are vertical bands.
 This causes blooming in the entire band when only a small portion of the screen needs to be bright, like in the case of subtitles.
 This is very similar to the Dell U3219Q.

-Settings tested: User-Calibrated
+Settings tested: Custom-Calibrated

 The LG 34WK85U has great SDR peak brightness.
 It has the best peak brightness from the LG monitors we've tested so far.
 It can fight bright room glare and it will do great in bright office.

-Settings tested: User-Calibrated
+Settings tested: Custom-Calibrated

 Decent HDR Peak brightness for the LG 34WK95U.
 The brightness level is good for most HDR games but unfortunately, it is not enough to deliver the creators intent when it comes to HDR Movies.